 - the distance between waist and hip

-You might want to add a few cm of ease to the hip-measurement unless you are using a stretch fabric.
+You might want to add a few cm (almost an inch) of ease to the hip-measurement unless you are using a stretch fabric.

 Divide the waist and hip -measurements by the number of panels.

 Now you have all the information needed for drafting the pattern.

 Start by drawing a rectangle which has the length of your skirt and width of your hip-measurement and divide it lengthwise in two.
 Add the hip-line.

 Mark the waist-measurement and draw lines towards the hip as in the picture.
 That’s your minimum-width for the upper-part of your panel.

 Now you get to choose the profile and width of your skirt.
 I drew 3 different versions.

 Here’s how the above examples look like.
 As you can see, the first one doesn’t have much sense, unless dividing the skirt is a design-element.
 What I mean is that you could just as well draft directly an A-line skirt.

 The second one has opening at the centre back, so you get a seam also at the centre front.